Work placement is a mandatory component of all the courses we deliver, except short courses such as first aid, CPR, and manual handling.

 The student needs to make sure that all the due fees are paid before approaching the placement.
 If the course fee is cleared and the college receives all the mentioned documents, we place the student in the queue.
 Based on the student’s enrolled course, location preference, time preference, and the availability of the placement facility, we will communicate with the students when they can start the placement.

-We always try to proximate the distance of the facility to the student’s residence, but the distance can be up with a reasonable travel time when using public transport.
+We always try to proximate the distance of the facility to the student’s residence, but the distance can keep up with a reasonable travel time when using public transport.
 Once we arrange the work placement, students cannot cancel it without any legitimate reasons.
 If they cancel it, the college may not be liable to re-organize the placement and the student should find the placement by himself/herself.
-If the student requests to re-organise the placement, the student has to pay the additional charges.
+If the student requests to re-organize the placement, the student must pay the additional charges of $150.

 Documentation/Placement Orientation

-The work placement has a separate booklet (log-book) in addition to the workplace tasks of the assessment booklet-II.
-The work placement booklet must be duly filled and be completed during the work placement.
+The work placement has a separate booklet (log book) in addition to the workplace tasks of the assessment booklet II.
+The work placement booklet must be duly filled and completed during the work placement.
 To ensure that placement is being done as per the college requirements, the college will organise a mandatory placement orientation session, just before starting the placement.
-For the blended mode students, they must attend a three-hour face-to-face session while distance students must attend virtually.
+For the blended mode students, they must attend a two-hour face-to-face session while distance students must attend virtually.

-All the ethical codes of practices, responsibilities of each party involved in the work placement, dress code, dealing with different workplace situations, point of contact, among others will be discussed during the placement orientation.
+All the ethical codes of practice, responsibilities of each party involved in the work placement, dress code, dealing with different workplace situations, and point of contact, among others, will be discussed during the placement orientation.

 During the placement

 Students need to work sincerely and responsibly as if they are actual employees of the facility but under the direct supervision of the facility staff all the time of their work placement.
-Any dishonesty or disciplinary issues might end up an early termination of the placement, resulting in incomplete work placement leading to the course cancellation.
+Any dishonesty or disciplinary issues might result in an early termination of the placement, resulting in incomplete work placement leading to the course cancellation.

 If any issue arises such that you cannot continue the work placement, the student must notify the college and the facility as soon as possible.
 Once the student can be back to the placement, the remaining hours of the placement can be completed.
 However, to join the placement again, the student must get confirmation from the facility and notify the college.